Plant DetailShow Menu

 Description

+The vine will grow 15 to 20 feet tall and does best with minimal shade in fertile, evenly moist soil.
 If propagating from seed, provide 3 months stratification (pre-treatment of the seed).
 Fresh seed will germinate in approximately 2 to 3 months.
-Stored seed will take a longer period of time.
 Plant outdoors after the last frost, late spring to early summer.
 Cuttings can also be a means of propagation.
+Pruning should be accomplished when the vine is dormant in winter and early spring.

 Insects, Diseases, and Other Plant Problems: No serious insect or disease problems.
 Cats are attracted to this plant in a manner similar to catnip.
 Young plants will need to be protected from feline damage.